ArellanoBrunoc/FleetingViews/docs/Hooks_and_guards.md

 }
 ```
 ### Notes:
-* It is advised that the hooks are given a context argument to get useful information in the manager ex: `ctx._query_params` will give you the parameter, you can also use `ctx.get_params()`.
+* It is advised that the hooks are given a context argument to get useful information in the manager ex: `ctx.get_param("param_name", default)` will give you the parameter, you can also use `ctx.get_params()`.
 * You can't create hooks that receive more than `ctx`.

 ## `on_view_change` Hook: